belli29/furnitart/README.md

 ## UX

-This website is thought for 2 different users : the customer and the seller.
+This website is designed for 2 different users : the customer and the seller.
-- Customer
+### Customer
 The customer is able to view all different products and order them with using various filters.
 He/she can buy prodcuts and finanlly pay for them via Stripe.
 In this case he/she will recieve an instant notification that the order is being processed.
 The seller will send a notification when the order is shipped.